What Sets UM-Flint's Social Sciences (MA) Program Apart?

 - The Social Sciences program allows you to combine core courses with a concentration in one of three areas: U.S. History and Politics, Global Studies, and Gender Studies.

-- It is also possible with consent of an advisor to customize the program concentration courses to meet your specific needs.
+- It is also possible with consent of an advisor to personalize the program with a large variety of concentration courses to meet your specific needs and interests.

 - Social Sciences faculty are engaged and accessible, challenging you in a critical, multidisciplinary exploration of human societies across the globe, while assisting you to develop critical reading, research, and writing skills in social science.